Support in plant (Physiological support & Structural support)

 • The wilting of leaves and stems of herbaceous plants that face soil drought, due to the absence of its cells turgidity, as a result of the loss of water, So, the physiological support disappears.

-• The straightness of leaves and stems of herbaceous plants, on irrigating the soil, due to the swelling of their internal tissues cells, as a result of the pressure of water to their vacuoles by osmosis.
+• The straightness of leaves and stems of herbaceous plants, on irrigating the soil, due to the swelling of their internal tissue cells, as a result of the pressure of water to their vacuoles by osmosis.

 The structural support